Why America’s Best Academic

 This geographic misalignment results in far higher search and transaction costs for venture capital firms, which is a disincentive for traditional capital to even take a close look.
 Even if venture capital identifies a highly promising opportunity, the spinout will likely be slower in creating economic value and societal impact than its rivals in the Bay Area or Boston.
 Even preeminent innovators at mid-continent research universities are at a significant disadvantage.

 Compounding their disadvantage are recent changes in the venture capital industry.
 Many large venture capital firms have now created lab-to-market systems to progress ideas towards financial liquidity.
 However, these “walled gardens” can be difficult for midcontinent principal investigators to access, as they tend to put a premium on institutional brand and geographical proximity.
-Even if an innovator accesses one of these vertically integrated systems, she will have to relinquish management of her early-stage science to strangers whose approach to innovation and lab culture can be quite different.
+Even if an innovator accesses one of these vertically integrated systems, she will have to relinquish management of her early-stage science to strangers whose approach to innovation and lab culture can be quite different, along with an outsized equity stake in the spinout.

-The unfortunate result of these factors is that a large percentage of America’s best academic research lies fallow and innovations capable of saving or enhancing human lives never reach the public or, at best, take years longer to do so.
+The unfortunate result of these factors is that a large percentage of America’s best academic research lies fallow and innovations capable of saving or enhancing human lives, while generating significant economic impact, never reach the public or, at best, take years longer to do so.